viawest/infinibox-graphite/README.md

 ## Getting Started
 There are three main functions that are required to setup this monitoring solution.
-Those functions are data collection, data storage, and data visualization.
+Those functions are data collection, storage, and visualization.
 All three functions can be served by a single server or you can have a single server for each function.
 We decided to go with the latter.

-For the data collector, we use a Windows server that schedules the execution of these scripts.
-The scripts are responsible for retrieving data from the InfiniBox storage arrays and Infinimetrics servers and then sends that data to our data storage server.
+For the data collector, we use a Windows server that schedules the execution of the scripts in this repository.
+The scripts are responsible for retrieving data from the InfiniBox storage arrays and Infinimetrics servers and forwards the data to our data storage server.
 The data storage server is a Linux server running the time series database(TSDB) Graphite.
-While Graphite does provide visualization capabilities, it is rudimentary in comparison to what Grafana offers.
+While Graphite does provide visualization capabilities, it is ver basic.
+We decided to use Grafana for our data visualization platform.
 Grafana allows for easy customization of dashboards and works across many different TSDBs.

 ## Requirements
 * Infinimetrics 3.0.1 and newer